 Late Filing and Underpayment Penalty and Interest.
-If you pay your tax after the due date, you must also pay applicable penalty and interest, see page 28.
-You can obtain the applicable interest rates for filing in 2003 by visiting the Department's home page.
+If you pay your tax after the due date, you must also pay applicable penalty and interest, see page 32.
+You can obtain the applicable interest rates for filing in 2003 by visiting the Department's Web site and downloading Form REV-1611 INTEREST RATE AND CALCULATION METHOD FOR ALL TAXES DUE AFTER JANUARY 1, 1982.
 Include the applicable penalty and interest on Line 26.
 The Department will apply your payment to tax, interest, and penalty as prescribed by PA law.